 Material cost: Aluminum ramp manufacturers charge a wide range of prices because there are different grades of aluminum as well as varying size and load requirements for commercial versus residential.
 You can expect to spend between $3,500 and $5,000 on material for a 30’ commercial, aluminum ADA including a 5’ x 5’ platform.

 Install time: You don’t need any prior experience to install an aluminum ramp, and it takes about 3-5 hours to complete the installation of a 30′ ramp.

 Install time: A novice can install an aluminum ramp system on his/her own, so the installation cost would be basically free if you decide to install it yourself.
 Installation costs for an aluminum ramp are typically less than half the cost of a wood ramp installation.

 Wood requires a lot of attention and maintenance to keep it in decent condition.
 Maintenance costs include:

 - Yearly paint or stain touch-ups to protect against moisture

 - Replacing non-slip grip tapes on walking surface because they will wear down and lose the grip

-Aluminum requires very little to almost zero maintenance because it never rusts, which is the main reason why other metals loses its structural integrity.
-The only maintenance aluminum ramps require is to clear off any snow, brush, and mud that builds up on the ramp.
+Aluminum requires very little to almost zero maintenance because it never rusts, which is the main reason why other metals lose their structural integrity.
+The only maintenance aluminum ramps require is to clear off any snow, brush, and mud that builds upon the ramp.